ravendb/ravendb-go-client/porting_notes.md

 Go is a statically typed language without generics.

-That means that code patterns that work well in a dynamicaly typed language (Python, Ruby) or a statically typed language with generics (Java, C#) are akward or impossible when transliterated to Go.
+That means that code patterns that work well in a dynamically typed language (Python, Ruby) or a statically typed language with generics (Java, C#) are akward or impossible when transliterated to Go.

 Go library follows structure and terminology of Python and Java libraries but sometimes it must diverge.

-To make future maintance easier, this documents implementation choices and why they were made.
+To make future maintenance easier, this documents implementation choices and why they were made.

 ## Java OOP vs. Go